jwa172/ESDev/README.md

 # ESDev

-Real-time dashboard for monitoring the pressure data from the sensors using Dash and Plotly.
+Real-time dashboard for monitoring the punch force data from the tablet press sensors using Dash and Plotly.

 ![Dashboard Preview](./puncher.gif)